-In 2015, Roman Gonzalez was our Fighter Of The Year, and just weeks ago we declared him to be The Fighter Of The Decade.
+In 2015, Roman Gonzalez was our Fighter Of The Year, and when the clock struck twelve on the year 2019 we declared him to be The Fighter Of The Decade.
 And yet so many believed that we had seen the last of the greatness of the brilliant pugilist they call “Chocolatito,” that one of the most likable and classy of fighters, not to mention a four division world champion, was ready for his rocking chair.
 It had been fun while it lasted, but clearly the astonishing performances and big wins were all now officially in the rear view mirror.
 Right?

 So what better reason can there be to revisit one of Lee Wylie‘s most brilliant videos, the one that was praised on air by HBO’s Jim Lampley, the one that Roman himself has declared to be “one of the most special videos of my entire career,” one for which he is, in his own words, “eternally grateful for”?
 The answer is: one does not exist.
 So today we proudly re-feature the video that highlights what makes Gonzalez such an effective pressure fighter, namely his brilliant footwork and ability to cut angles and control the movement of a fight.

 So, since we are very proud to be the home for Lee Wylie’s work, and in honor of “Chocolatito’s” impressive win last week, here it is again for boxing fans to admire: “The Art of Moving” by Lee Wylie.
 (And should you need more in-depth analysis of the genius of “Chocolatito,” check out Lee’s other great video on the Nicaraguan phenom, High-Speed Chess!)